 Financial assets and financial liabilities are recognised when the company becomes a party to the contractual provisions to the instrument.
-For financial assets, this is equivalent to the date that the company commits itself to either purchase or sell the asset (ie trade date accounting is adopted).
+For financial assets, this is the date that the company commits itself to either purchase or sale of the asset (ie trade date accounting is adopted).